FrontendRheinMain/vuepress/docs/ferm/about.md

 # Our mission: Pushing knowledge transfer and connecting webworkers in RheinMain

-Frontend RheinMain is a community-hub for frontend devs and friends in the RheinMain area, supporting local tech meetups and organizers.
+Frontend RheinMain is a community-hub for frontend devs and friends in RheinMain.
+Started in 2014, our misson is to push knowledge transfer and connect webworkers by running meetups and livestreams and supporting related initiatives.
+We enable developers connect with other webworkers, to learn new stuff and get inspired by latest developments in the frontend field.

 # What we do